STUDENT CONDUCT PROCEDURE

 a.
 Penalty: Loss of credit for work submitted or completed, or an F Grade in the Course if the first incident occurred during a final examination.

 b.
-Notification: A written notice of the penalty and the Academic Dishonesty Incident Report are sent to the Student from the Department/Program Head, stating that a first incident has occurred and advising of the penalty applicable to the second incident.
+Notification: A written notice of the penalty and the Academic Dishonesty Incident Report, are sent to the Student from the Department/Program Head, stating that a first incident has occurred and advising of the penalty applicable to the second incident.

 3.4.5.2 Second Incident